-Alex has had key roles within the Future Business Magnates and has helped organise collections fort Operation Christmas Chils as well as assisting with Sacriston Rainbows, Brownies and Guides.
+Alex has had key roles within Future Business Magnates and has helped organise collections for Operation Christmas Child as well as assisting with Sacriston Rainbows, Brownies and Guides.
 She has also been a Young Ambassador for Sport and is following a Duke of Edinburgh Award Scheme.
 She has recently returned from a World Challenge expedition to Malaysia.

-Dominic is a leading light with College and across The Federation.
-He takes a leading role in Mentoring students and running the Peer support group.
+Dominic is a leading light across The Durham Federation.
+He takes a leading role in mentoring students and running the Peer Support Group.
 He has already clocked up over 200 hours volunteering in sport within the community.

-Dominic has a great passion for the RAF Cadets and is currently working towards his silver Duke of Edinburgh and has been appointed a project leader in the Durham FA youth Council.
+Dominic has a great passion for the RAF Cadets and is currently working towards his silver Duke of Edinburgh Award and has been appointed a project leader in the Durham FA Youth Council.

 On Monday 11th November 2013, students from both FCC and DCBC, who travelled to Malaysia in July, got together for the final time to celebrate their achievements and memories of their amazing World Challenge expedition.

-Miss Davison and Miss Powell, who organised the expedition to Malaysia, lead the Celebration Evening, guiding the students and guests through the 2 week expedition, and reliving many aspects though photographs and montages.
+Miss Davison and Miss Powell, who organised the expedition to Malaysia, led the Celebration Evening, guiding the students and guests through the 2 week expedition, and reliving many aspects though photographs and montages.

 There was a special guest – the expedition leader from World Challenge: David Syme, who travelled from Edinburgh to speak to the students during the Celebration Evening.
-Students were thrilled to see David, who they grew very close to during the 2 weeks spent in Malaysia, and his speech even brought a tear (or a lot of tears) to a few eyes.
+Students were thrilled to see David, whom they grew very close to during the 2 weeks spent in Malaysia; his speech even brought a tear (or a lot of tears) to a few eyes.